 Concentration: Family Nurse Practitioner - Online & Campus Based - Visit Website

-Oregon Health & Science University's Doctor of Nursing Practice with Family Nurse Practitioner concentration prepares advanced nursing professionals to deliver comprehensive primary care across patient lifespans.
-Students gain expert skills in health assessment, disease management, and patient-centered care through a flexible hybrid program.
-With a curriculum covering advanced pharmacology, pathophysiology, and clinical practice, graduates are equipped to provide high-quality healthcare in diverse settings.
-The three-year program offers competitive tuition, robust scholarship opportunities, and strong clinical placement support, making it an attractive pathway for nursing professionals seeking career advancement.
+Oregon Health & Science University's Doctor of Nursing Practice with Family Nurse Practitioner concentration delivers a transformative educational experience for nursing professionals seeking advanced primary care expertise.
+This three-year hybrid program equips students with comprehensive skills in health assessment, disease management, and patient-centered care.
+The curriculum integrates advanced pharmacology, pathophysiology, and clinical practice, preparing graduates to provide high-quality healthcare across diverse patient populations and clinical environments.

 University of Portland